at-manos/flipper-swdocs/docs/your-first-program/callbacks.md

 void view_port_draw_callback_set(ViewPort* view_port, ViewPortDrawCallback callback, void* context);
 void view_port_input_callback_set(ViewPort* view_port, ViewPortInputCallback callback, void* context);
 ```
-As you might guess, `view_port_draw_callback_set` sets the callback function that is called whenever a new frame is signalled to be drawn.
+As you might guess, `view_port_draw_callback_set` sets the function that is called whenever a new frame is signalled to be drawn.

-And `view_port_input_callback_set` sets the callback function that is called whenever input is recieved.
+And `view_port_input_callback_set` sets the function that is called whenever input is recieved, like a button press.

 So, what would we like to do with the callbacks?
-- Draw: Draw a box from our GameState's values
+- Draw: Draw a box using our GameState's x and y values
 - Input: Handle input from the keys

 Let's tackle the draw callback first.

 ### Draw Callback

-Callbacks pose a problem because they run on separate threads than our main app.
-This means that accessing our GameState could result in a [race condition](https://www.techtarget.com/searchstorage/definition/race-condition) between our callbacks and main loop.
+Callbacks pose a problem because they run on a separate thread from our main app.
+Since we need to access our GameState in the callback, this could result in a [race condition](https://www.techtarget.com/searchstorage/definition/race-condition) between our callbacks and main loop.

-Let's fix that by using [mutex](https://en.wikipedia.org/wiki/Lock_(computer_science)) to wrap our GameState as a blocking resource, only allowing one thread access at a time.
+Let's fix that by using [mutex](https://en.wikipedia.org/wiki/Lock_(computer_science)) to wrap our GameState in a blocking resource, only allowing one thread access at a time.

 ```c
     // --snip--